-The leadership of UCAR and NCAR supports UVISIT to expand our visitor and exchange programs and respond to requests from our university community.
+The leadership of UCAR and NCAR supports UVisit to expand our visitor and exchange programs and respond to requests from our university community.
 UCAR has long offered such programs through NCAR’s Advanced Study Program (ASP) and UCP’s Visiting Scientist Programs (VSP).
-UVISIT builds on these offerings and emphasizes scientists and engineers from NCAR and UCAR spending extended, focused time at universities and colleges in the United States.
+UVisit builds on these offerings and emphasizes scientists and engineers from NCAR and UCAR spending time interacting and collaborating with university faculty and students at North American Universities.

-The goals of UVISIT are to strengthen our community for the benefit of our science, provide participants with opportunities for intellectual growth and professional development, enhance collaboration between UCAR/NCAR/UCP (collectively known as UCAR) and the university/college community, increase our support for that community, and enhance participants’ understanding of university and college environments.
+The goals of UVisit are to strengthen our community for the benefit of our science, provide participants with opportunities for intellectual growth and professional development, enhance collaboration between UCAR/NCAR/UCP, and the university/college community, increase our support for that community, and enhance participants’ understanding of university and college environments.
 Applications for participation should address as many of these goals as possible and will be judged accordingly.

-Visit lengths may vary, ranging from two weeks to an academic year, and must allow for significant involvement and immersion.
-The purpose of visits may vary also, but must meet the needs of the host institution as well as the individual applicant.
-Any applicant unsure of how to initiate a visit should contact Cindy Schmidt to discuss.
+Visit lengths may vary, ranging from a few days or weeks to an academic year, and should benefit the university, the UVisit participant, and the home division or program.
+Any applicant unsure of how to initiate a visit should contact Aneka Finley to discuss.

-Participation in UVISIT by NCAR and UCAR staff will be valued as community service in the performance evaluation process.
-Those eligible to apply include ladder track scientists and research engineers, project scientists, associate scientists, and other engineers.
+Participation in UVisit by NCAR and UCAR staff will be valued as community service in the performance evaluation process.
+Those eligible to apply include, but are not limited to, ladder track scientists and research engineers, project scientists, associate scientists, and other engineers.

 Application instructions and forms are at the links below.